-Diagnostic medical sonography (DMS) is commonly known as "ultrasound."
-Sonographers are healthcare professionals who utilize imaging technology to assist in the process of medical diagnosis.
-Sonographers have skills that are utilized by many specialties, including emergency medicine, pediatrics, fertility, oncology, musculoskeletal and general medicine.
+Diagnostic medical sonography is commonly known as "ultrasound."
+Sonographers are health care professionals who utilize imaging technology to assist in the process of medical diagnosis.
+Sonographers have skills that are utilized by many specialties, including emergency medicine, pediatrics, fertility, oncology, musculoskeletal, and general medicine.
+Secondary admission.

 Why Study Diagnostic Medical Sonography at Grand Valley?

 - GVSU's sonography programs are the only Baccalaureate level programs in the State of Michigan.
 Strong curriculum and knowledgeable, clinically practicing faculty prepare students for leadership in the field.

 - Laboratory facilities utilize state-of-the-art sonographic equipment to prepare students for current and emerging techniques and protocols.